Zeolite for Animals: Your comprehensive guide to understandable and well-founded information - Zeolite knowledge for dogs and cats

 Šperanda et al. (2006), DOI: 10.2298/AVB0603121S

-Studies in piglets showed more white blood cells and better immune defense when clinoptilolite was fed.
+Studies on piglets showed more white blood cells and improved immune defense when clinoptilolite was fed.
 The animals were more resistant to germs and thrived better.

 📚 Source: Valpotić et al. (2016), DOI: 10.17221/175/2015-VETMED